 Hospitals were set afire after their patients had been strapped to their beds.
 The corpses of males were mutilated, females of all ages were raped before they were slain, and babies’ eyeballs gouged out and smeared on walls like jelly.”

 8. World War II: Manila Clean-Up (1945)

 A month after the 1st Cavalry Division arrived in the Philippines, the battle for Manila’s liberation finally met its conclusion.
-The wrath of war resulted to the deaths of 100,000 Filipino civilians and the destruction of stunning landmarks that once made Manila the Pearl of the Orient.
+The wrath of war resulted in the deaths of 100,000 Filipino civilians and the destruction of stunning landmarks that once made Manila the Pearl of the Orient.

 In 1995, a monument called the “Memorare-Manila 1945” was placed at Plazuela de Sta.
-Isabel in Intramuros to remember this dark chapter in country’s history.
+Isabel in Intramuros to remember this dark chapter in the country’s history.
 The inscription, which was penned by National Artist Nick Joaquin, says that “This memorial is dedicated to all those innocent victims of war, many of whom went nameless and unknown to a common grave, or never even knew a grave at all, their bodies having been consumed by fire or crushed to dust beneath the rubble of ruins.”

 7. The Homma Verdict (1946)

-Widely known then as the “Beast of Bataan,” General Masaharu Homma led his men against the Allied forces during the Battle of Bataan, and was blamed for the deaths of 10,000 prisoners who perished in the infamous Bataan Death March.
+Widely known then as the “Beast of Bataan,” General Masaharu Homma led his men against the Allied forces during the Battle of Bataan and was blamed for the deaths of 10,000 prisoners who perished in the infamous Bataan Death March.